IHE/ITI.PCF/input/pagecontent/volume-1.md

 The [Basic Audit Log Patterns](https://profiles.ihe.net/ITI/BALP/index.html) defines the audit log patterns, these audit log patterns can be recorded using the [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) [ATX:TLS Syslog](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.2.7.2), [ATX: UDP Syslog](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.2.7.3), or  [ATX: FHIR Feed](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RESTful-ATNA.pdf).

 Security and Privacy office should use the [BALP profiled AuditEvent](https://profiles.ihe.net/ITI/BALP/index.html) to track changes and uses of the Consent resources.
 The AuditEvent is required of [PCF when grouped with ATNA](ITI-108.html#2310851-security-audit-considerations).
-The Provenance resource recording is not required of PCF as the use-case need would be satisfied by the AuditEvent record.
+The Provenance resource recording is not required of PCF as the use case need would be satisfied by the AuditEvent record.
 However an implementation may choose to use Provenance on Create/Update/Delete in addition to AuditEvent.
 Examples of [a Provenance of create](Provenance-ex-provenance-consent-basic-treat.html) and [a Provenance of update](Provenance-ex-provenance2-consent-basic-treat.html) are provided.
 The use of Provenance is discussed in [Appendix P.4.3](ch-P.html#p43-change-to-deny-sharing)

 Security office should monitor the audit log for uses of break-glass, and follow up to confirm it was a legitimate use of break-glass per policy.

 Security office should monitor audit log for access denied, and follow up to confirm that it was a legitimate denial of an access request.
 Possibly further investigating why the request was initiated.

 Technical failures (failure-modes) where some technical or infrastructure is not performing nominally should be handled carefully.
-There are healthcare treatment cases where these failure-modes should result in allowing access to prefer patient and operator safety over privacy, where other less life critical use-cases should prefer preserving privacy and denying access.
+There are healthcare treatment cases where these failure-modes should result in allowing access to prefer patient and operator safety over privacy, where other less life critical use cases should prefer preserving privacy and denying access.

 <a name="other-grouping"> </a>